-- NFS4ERR_MLINK Too many hard links. - NFS4ERR_MOVED The filesystem which contains the current filehandle object has been relocated or migrated to another server.
+NFS4ERR_MLINK Too many hard links.

+NFS4ERR_MOVED The filesystem which contains the current filehandle object has been relocated or migrated to another server.
 The client may obtain the new filesystem location by obtaining the "fs_locations" attribute for the current filehandle.
-For further discussion, refer to the section "Filesystem Migration or Relocation". - NFS4ERR_NAMETOOLONG The filename in an operation was too long. - NFS4ERR_NODEV No such device. - NFS4ERR_NOENT No such file or directory.
+For further discussion, refer to the section "Filesystem Migration or Relocation".

+NFS4ERR_NAMETOOLONG The filename in an operation was too long.

+NFS4ERR_NOENT No such file or directory.
 The file or directory name specified does not exist.